 The policy allows a student to receive financial aid under the following situations:

-Please Note: Repeating a previously passed course two or more times may result in an adjustment to financial aid eligibility.
+Please Note: Repeating a previously passed course may result in an adjustment to financial aid eligibility.
 Any adjustments will typically occur after the start of the semester during which the student is repeating the course, so students are responsible for monitoring their own enrollment in repeated coursework.